High-Tech & Monitoring Features

 An elliptical is an exercise machine that has a lot of health benefits.
 It works out your whole body at the same time and is great for cardiovascular health.
 The natural motions of the workout routine don’t put a lot of strain on joints, making these machines a great fit for those with knee, hip or other joint problems.

 Unlike treadmills, which require you to keep up with them, elliptical machines are versatile, powered by you, so you go at your own pace and create an exercise routine that works for you regardless of if you are a beginner or a seasoned enthusiast.
 All of the elliptical cross-trainers we reviewed have both swinging and stationary handlebars, as well as adjustable footings so you can target specific muscle groups rather than do a full-body workout if you choose.
 This is a testament to just how flexible these exercise machines are.
-For more information on the health benefits of using them, check out our articles on elliptical machines.

 What to Look for When Buying an Elliptical Machine